emnify/product-docs/docs/glossary.md

 ## Main organization
 The [organization](#organization) that has permission to manage multiple [workspaces](#workspace).

-## MFA Key
+## MFA key
-A combination generated by an external device or a service that is used to authenticate the user.
+A combination generated by an external device or a service that's used to authenticate the user.

 ## MSISDN
 _Mobile Station International Subscriber Directory Number_